Mark Dickel: Coaching career

 In January 2020, Dickel was named interim coach of the Philippine national team for the first window of the 2021 FIBA Asia Cup qualifiers.

+On 27 May 2025, Dickel was announced as head coach of the basketball program at Utah Prep Academy in Hurricane, Utah.

 National team career

 Dickel was first selected for the New Zealand national basketball team in 1994.
 In 1995, he was both junior and senior Tall Blacks player of the year.
 In 1997, he played in the World Under 23 championships in Melbourne and averaged 16 points and 6 assists, being recognised as a top-five player at the tournament.

 He represented New Zealand in the 2000 Sydney Olympics and the 2004 Athens Olympics.
 He played in the 2002 FIBA World Championship, finishing the tournament ranked third in assists per game.
 Due to a drug suspension, he played only two matches in the 2006 FIBA World Championship.

 Dickel played for the Tall Blacks for more than 100 games.

 Personal life

 Dickel and his wife Ashley have three children: Jalen, Madden, and Boston.

 Dickel's father, Carl, played first-class cricket for Otago and was the New Zealand women's national basketball team head coach for 10 years and coached the Otago Nuggets for four years from 1994 to 1997.
 Dickel's brother, Richard, is a basketball coach and has coached in New Zealand and Australia.
 Dickel's nephew, Luke Aston, also plays in the New Zealand NBL.